libertyin/backend-qa-interview/README.md

 # backend-qa-interview

----
 ## Weather 'application' overview

 You are assigned to a team which is developing weather related application's MVP backend.
-Your task is the test the API that the application will use.
+Your task is to create automated tests for API that the application will use.

 The app will use one API, that tells the weather for a fixed city for the MVP.
 (Condition, description, temperatures ...etc.).

 The API will return the following fields: `city`, `condition`, `icon`, `description` `conditionId` `tempInFahrenheit` and `tempInCelsius`

 ## Weather backend's acceptance criteria-s